Why don't you have a bio section?

 Are your books autobiographical?

-Because I was a young adult when I fell in love with reading and I can remember how books made me feel back then.
+I started out writing young adult fiction because I was a young adult when I fell in love with reading and I can remember how books made me feel back then.
 How they provided both comfort and escape.
 That might make me sound like a shut-in, but I wasn't.
 I was just open to the experience books offered, probably more open than I am now as an adult.
 And I like writing for that sort of audience.

 How come there aren't any vampires or wizards in your books?